 The World Futures Studies Federation (WFSF) is an international non-profit and non-governmental organization, operating under international law.
 It was founded in 1973 to promote the development of futures studies as an academic discipline.

 In 2018 the Federation established a set of standards and guidelines for quality assurance in higher education.
-These accreditation standards deal with the Mission, Faculty, Curriculum, Instruction, Students, and Resources that undergird foresight degrees offered by universities, colleges and schools.
-Those universities offering programmes which meet the minimum standards outlined by the Board are afforded recognition by the WFSF as offering an Accredited Foresight Program.
+These accreditation standards deal with the Mission, Faculty, Curriculum, Instruction, Students, and Resources that undergird foresight programmes offered by universities, colleges and schools.
+Those tertiary education institutions offering programmes which meet the minimum standards outlined by the Board are afforded recognition by the WFSF as offering an Accredited Foresight Programme.

 Academic Mission of the Federation

 The Federation exists to support and encourage high quality, innovative, foresight education throughout the world.
 It encourages and supports the development, advancement and dissemination of futures research and foresight education.
 It provides standards for peer review of foresight education programmes and recognizes high quality programmes through specialized accreditation.

 The Federation was guided in its development of its accreditation process and standards by a philosophy of quality assurance and continuous improvement.
 That philosophy is as follows:

 - Accreditation should emphasize the intellectual and professional value that a foresight programme affords to its students and graduates.

 - Accreditation of tertiary education programmes are based on an institution’s responsibility for the quality of their programme(s) and should be linked to the mission of the department, unit, school or college in which it is housed.

 - Accreditation should verify the effectiveness of an institution’s internal quality assurance.
 It should offer new perspectives and act as a catalyst for programme improvement.